andyly25/Science/bioinformatics/Week1/bi3_hiddenMessageMore_notes.md

 - Looking at the 4 most repeated 9-mers:
     - "ATGATCAAG",   "CTTGATCAT",   "TCTTGATCA",   "CTCTTGATC"
     - "ATGATCAAG" and "CTTGATCAT" are reverse complements of each other, resulting in the following six occurrences of these strings.

+## Find all occurences of a pattern in a string
+- input: Strings Pattern and Genome
+- Output: all starting positions in Genome where Pattern appears as a substring
+    - code is: bi3_2_patternMatching.py
+    - So "ATGATCAAG" appears total of 17 times (3 times in ori, 14 within whole genome)
+    - and its complement appears the same number of times as well